zalesyc/budgie-media-player-applet/README.md

 # Budgie Media Player Applet
-Applet for the budgie panel for controling all of your media
+Applet for the budgie panel for controling all of your playing media

 ![screenshot](screenshot.png)

 ## Developing
 There is a file: src/testWin.py that is not used when installing the applet, but it is used for debuging, as it creates the applet in a standalone window.

+## Issues
+- Works only on horizontal panels
+- Minimal supported panel size is 32px
+- No maximum length of the text

 ## Requirements
 - budgie-1.0